dkumza/03_posts_express_sql/readme.md

 # To start

+1. clone repo
-1. `npm i` pasileisti
+2. `npm i` to install modules
-2. nukopijuoti .env.example i .env
+3. copy .env.example to .env
-3. `npm start` arba `npm run dev`
+4. `npm start` or`npm run dev`
-4. `npm run lintf` tikrina ir taiso klaidas
+5. `npm run lintf` check for problems and errors